 It is no secret that a high fiber breakfast can help your body to work smoothly throughout the day.
-But also if weight management or weight loss is your goal, then starting your day with plenty of “dietary ballast” can’t be praised enough.
+But also if weight management or weight loss is your goal, then starting your day with plenty of fibrous foods can’t be praised enough.

 One thing is evident, to ensure that we stay full for a long time after a balanced breakfast or brunch, the dietary fiber content of the meal must be high.

-To better understand the importance of a fiber rich breakfast let’s first take a look into our gut.
+To better understand the importance of a breakfast with high fiber, let’s first take a look into our gut.

-Dietary fibers are extremely important for the microbiome, which is composed of beneficial bacteria in the gut.
-This microbiome contains trillions of useful bacteria that form an individual ecosystem for each human being.
-These bacteria can break down indigestible food components, and they eliminate by-products and waste products from the metabolism.
+Dietary fiber is extremely important for the microbiome, which is composed of beneficial bacteria in the intestines.
+This microbiome contains trillions of useful bacteria, that form an individual ecosystem for each human being.
+These microbes can not only break down indigestible food components but they eliminate also by-products and toxic waste from the metabolism.
 (1)

-The body’s own microbiome releases vital vitamins and fatty acids from the dietary fibers, it contributes to boosting the body’s immune system and forms a protective barrier against harmful bacteria and fungi.
+The body’s own microbiome releases vital vitamins and fatty acids from the dietary fiber.
+This contributes to boosting the body’s immune system and forms a protective barrier against harmful bacteria and fungi.

 Why complex carbohydrates are especially important in the morning

-Most dietary fibers belong to the group of carbohydrates, and because the stock for this nutrient is emptied during the night, the carbohydrates for breakfast are particularly important.
+Most dietary fibers belong to the group of carbohydrates.
+Because the stock for this nutrient is emptied during the night, the carbohydrates for breakfast are particularly important.

 An empty carbohydrate storage leads to a rapid release of insulin, and thus to cravings.
 Fast carbohydrates are also quickly burned and make you feel hungry again in no time.
-The better choice is to opt for fiber rich, complex carbohydrates I’m presenting you in the following.
+The better choice is to opt for high fiber foods with complex carbohydrates I’m presenting you in the following.

 1. Breakfast with oats

-Whether warm or cold, with fruits, nuts or seeds: An oatmeal breakfast is very versatile and above all very quick to prepare.
+Whether warm or cold, with sliced fruits, nuts or seeds – an oatmeal breakfast is very versatile and above all very quick to prepare.
 If you don’t have much time in the morning, you can soak the oatmeal the day before or pre-cook the porridge and store it in the fridge.

-And that’s not all (you’ll notice, I’m a real fan!): Oats are rich in iron, folic acid, protein and fiber which keep you satiated for a long time.
+And that’s not all (you’ll notice, I’m a real fan!).
+Besides fiber and iron in oatmeal, it’s also high in protein which will keep you satiated for a long time.

-Especially the use of berries together with oat flakes increases the amount of natural fiber in this special morning meal.
+Especially the use of berries together with oat flakes increases the amount of natural roughage food in this special morning meal.
 Have I convinced you?
 Then I have four delicious oatmeal breakfast recipes for you.
 Enjoy!